 This article provides information about known bugs with the latest release version of SyncBackPro, SyncBackSE and SyncBackFree.

-- When selecting profiles in the SyncBack main window (or in the File & Folders selections, or in the Differences window), if you select multiple items using the keyboard (using the SHIFT key and the UP/DOWN arrow keys), then when you change direction, the selections are lost.
+- This issue is fixed in SyncBack V126.96.36.199 and newer: When selecting profiles in the SyncBack main window (or in the File & Folders selections, or in the Differences window), if you select multiple items using the keyboard (using the SHIFT key and the UP/DOWN arrow keys), then when you change direction, the selections are lost.
 For example, if you click on a profile, and while holding down the SHIFT key press the DOWN arrow key two times, three profiles are selected.
 While still keeping the SHIFT key pressed, you now press the UP arrow key, then the selections are lost.
 This is due to how the user interface control works and cannot be fixed at this time.

-- If you attempt to rename a profile name and only change the case (e.g. rename "TEST" to "test") then the profile name is not changed.
+- This issue is fixed in SyncBack V188.8.131.52 and newer: If you attempt to rename a profile name and only change the case (e.g. rename "TEST" to "test") then the profile name is not changed.
 This is because profile names are case insensitive, so the name is considered the same (and the underlying file-system that stores the profile is also case insensitive).
 A solution is to use an intermediary name, e.g. "TEST" -> "test1" -> "test"